fsprojects/FAKE/help/markdown/fake-commandline.md

 ## `--verbose [-v]`

 Print details of FAKE's activity.
 Note that `-v` was used for `--version` in previous versions of Fake.
+Currently Fake supports 3 verbosity levels:

+ - None is warnings only and regular output from the script
+ - a single `--verbose` means verbose output from Fake
+ - two `--verbose --verbose` mean to set other projects (like paket) to verbose mode as well.

 ### `--version`